 These strengths more than offset the Group's dependence on the very competitive and highly regulated UK personal motor insurance market.
 While we believe the Group's earnings are sustainable, there is some execution risk around the change in drivers of future profitability, and the Group's technology transformation although with the roll-out of the new motor technology platform the programme is now largely complete.

-Net income and return on capital (1yr avg)
+Net income and return on average capital (1 year average)